(American, b. 1965)

 Judith and James Saks in memory of Lynn and Dr. Joseph Tomarkin Endowment 2003.340

-For Bouffant Pride Gallagher appropriated an advertisement for glamorous wigs from a 1960s issue of Ebony, a magazine geared toward African Americans.
-Using plasticine, toy eyeballs, paint, and ink, she transformed into monstrous aberrations the images that once promised to beautify the average African American.
-Exaggerating and deriding the racial stereotypes of the past-bulbous lips, protruding eyes, and wild hair-Bouffant Pride is humorous but also a terribly poignant comment on the stigma still associated with being black in America.
+Ellen Gallagher's work addresses the history of African American stereotypes.
+In this collage, the artist appropriated an advertisement for glamorous wigs from a 1960s issue of Ebony, a magazine geared toward African Americans.
+Using plasticine, toy eyeballs, paint, and ink, she exaggerated and completely transformed the images that once promised to beautify the magazine's average reader.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.